 Because it can be difficult to run in the winter, you need to set a realistic goal to accomplish.
 Don’t run anyhow.

-If you do not train for a competition that takes place in the spring or if you have no other reason that requires a
+If you do not train for a competition that takes place in the spring or if you have no other reason that requires sustained training, winter is not the best time to push your limits.

 Focus more on maintaining fitness than forcing yourself to run significantly more or increase your speed.
 If you maintain a constant effort during the winter, spring will find you in excellent shape, without extra effort.